RiccardoRicci23/SoftwareAndComputing_project/README.md

 `git clone https://github.com/RiccardoRicci23/SoftwareAndComputing_project`

 Software requirements: ROOT (https://root.cern/), git (https://git-scm.com/).
-It is also possible to use SWAN (https://swan.web.cern.ch/swan/).
+It is also possible to use SWAN (https://swan.web.cern.ch/swan/) in case you possess a CERN account, using SSO.
 In this case, all the .ipynb notebooks become usable since SWAN has complete compatibility with ROOT C++ Jupyter notebooks.

 # Short Setup description